lincolnh0/zendit/README.md

 Zendit is an attempt to loosely integrate workflow that implements both Jira and Github.
 Through a single interface, pull requests can be drafted and an automatic comment will be made tagging the code reviewer on the respective Jira ticket.

 ## Framework
-This project is built using electronJS with usage of both Bootstrap 4 and 5 on the front end.
+This project is built using electronJS with both Bootstrap 4 and 5 on the front end.

 ## Pre-requisites + installation
 Download the release or compile it yourself.